arjun-krishnan/Europass-webscraper/README.md

 ## Output
 The script saves positive results in the results directory:

-- positive_results.json: JSON file with job details.
+- positive_results.json: JSON file with job details and URLs.
 - positive_results.csv: CSV file with job titles and hyperlinked URLs.